-This recipe is one of my all time favorites.
-I originally published this post on the 4th day of my original 365 Days of Baking way back when.
-You can find the original content along with the pictures below.
+It’s one that I originally published on the 4th day of my original 365 Days of Baking way back when.

-SAVE THIS APPLE CREAM PIE TO YOUR FAVORITE PINTEREST BOARD!
+SAVE THIS APPLE CREAM PIE RECIPE TO YOUR FAVORITE PINTEREST BOARD!

 One of my favorite things about the pie is the way the cinnamon sugar mixture hardens on the crust as it bakes.
 YUM!